 Every month, we dig through our restaurant listings to bring you a themed (and non-comprehensive!) roundup of places to eat out in Portland.
-In the May 2017 issue, we highlight 13 spots that deserve every penny of your paycheck.
+Here, we highlight 12 spots that deserve every penny of your paycheck.

 A culinary poet and dessert artist, chef Justin Woodward splices seasonal high points, technical feats, and concentrated sauces into spare compositions of strange beauty.
 His best ideas are excitedly out of the box, among them an edible “terrarium” with dreamy onion custard and hypergreen onion-stalk purée standing in for soil beneath a greenhouse of backyard leaves and flowers.
 Meanwhile, veteran restaurateur Monique Siu keeps the modern machine humming behind the scenes.
 Woodward’s Michelin star–caliber desserts remain one of Portland’s best-kept secrets.